-Top 5 cultural must-visits in Malmö
+Top 5 cultural attractions in Malmö

-In Malmö you can find anything from impressive street art, to a prominent art museum and a cemetery so well-designed it took decades to finish!
+In Malmö you can find anything from impressive street art to a prominent art museum and a cemetery so well-designed it took decades to finish!
 Here are five Malmö must-visits if you’re into Scandinavian design, architecture and culture.

 Street art in Malmö city

 Malmö isn’t just a city.
 It’s an art gallery too!
 For the past years, Malmö city has been transformed into a public art exhibition with international and Swedish designs.
 ArtScape is the non-profit organisation behind the initiative.
 The organisation aims to challenge the perception of what a modern cityscape should look like and promote more public art; in their view, art shouldn’t be confined to only museums and galleries.
 Sweden’s first large-scale street art festival was organised by ArtScape in Malmö in 2014, where 15 street artists began transforming Malmö city into a public art gallery.
 Today, you’ll find several murals and sculptures dotted out all over town.